 Synthetic and Wool

 First, what exactly does synthetic mean?
-This is usually a blend of polyester, nylon, spandex, or any combination thereof.
+Synthetic fabrics are usually a blend of polyester, nylon, spandex, or any combination thereof.
 Wool typically refers to merino wool, a fine and soft fiber.
 Both synthetic and wool are the materials of choice in the backcountry, especially when the weather may turn cold, wet, and windy.
 Synthetic and wool wick moisture away from your skin, dry quickly, and preserve body temperature, thereby helping you stay warm and dry when conditions go south.

 You’ll notice that many trips’ packing lists require several synthetic or wool baselayers along with fleece jackets.
 These fibers’ benefits increase with layering; a non-cotton T-shirt will wick sweat away as you hike, while a non-cotton mid- or outer layer helps keep you warm when it gets chilly.